-Domain: Communication and Collaboration lm plementa ation Stat tus Indicator Examples or Evidence of Practice Not Partially Fully Data Sources/Supporting Evidence yet В A Tuny 30.
+Domain: Communication and Collab oration Implementation Status Indicator Examples or Evidence of Practice Not Part Partially Data Sources/Supporting Evidence yet В A Fully 30.
 Learning opportunities and resources are provided to families of SWDs as a result of needs assessments and student data.
 Data are gathered from families via surveys, interviews, focus groups, suggestion box, etc. Learning opportunities and resources are identified and provided to families based on family surveys or interviews, school climate surveys, IEP goals and student data.
 Information and strategies are provided on topics such as helping with homework, test preparation, understanding LRE and inclusion, developing meaningful IEP goals and postsecondary school opportunities.
-Schedule of ongoing learning opportunities is provided to all families via newsletter, website, emails, etc. Family learning opportunities include content and activities that are translated for families whose first language is not English.
-Y Calendar of Events Suggested Measures: List of resources/learning opportunities available to families, survey samples and results, samples of information in languages other than English.
+Schedule of ongoing learning opportunities is provided to all families via newsletter, website, emails, etc. Family learning opportunities include content and activities that are translated for families whose first language is not English. > Parents are provided with resources as needed -Dial 211 -CARD -Vocational Rehab -ARC- respite -Adult day programs -APD -Transition programs Suggested Measures: List of resources/learning opportunities available to families, survey samples and results, samples of information in languages other than English.
 Note: Family members play an important role in facilitating their child's success in school when they are given complete and accurate information.
 It is important for families to understand ways to support their child's learning goals and objectives at home and in community settings.
-Comm nents:
+Comm ents:

-Domain: Communication and Collaboration Implementation Status Indicator Examples or Evidence of Practice Not Partially Fully Data Sources/Supporting Evidence yet В A · uy 31.
+Domain: Communication and Collaboration Im Implementation Status Indicator Examples or Evidence of Practice Not Partially Fully Data Sources/Supporting Evidence yet В A Fully 31.
 When communicating with families of SWDs, all personnel consider family members as a resource and obtain their input in planning and problem solving.
 A fifth grade co-teaching team sends a letter home during the first week of school that gives a broad outline of what the students will learn, homework and grading procedures, ideas for how parents can support good study skills and homework habits, etc. Team/department meeting notes reflect family input on developing educational, behavioral and/or social strategies for their children, such as an individual PBS plan and FBA.
 Families receive support and resources, such as checklists or point systems, to implement behavior support plans at home and in the community.
 Teachers maintain ongoing communication with families to ensure support plans are consistent from school to home and community.
 Teachers obtain family input on creating a student profile for a student with significant behavioral support needs (e.g., interventions that have worked at home or in other settings).
 Structures are in place for educators and families to share ongoing information about access, equity and progress of SWDs.
-Sample correspondence meeting notes meeting notes, phone logs, planning documents.
-Note: Family members are experts about their chi ld.
-Their input is invaluable in identifying and providing ap propriate : supports fo or success Comm ents:
+Parent input at IEP/re-evaluation meetings Parents included in RtI meetings Parent Teacher Conferences Remind.com Parent link (calls, emails) Contacts documented in TERMS and EdPlan Sugge ested Measures: Sample correspondence, r meeting notes, phone logs, planning documents.
+Note: Family members are experts about their chi ild.
+Their input is invaluable in identifying and providing ap propriate supports f or success 5.
+Comm Comments: